textileio/community/docs/index.md

 ### Everyone

-* Choose or federate your own backup and service nodes ([cafes](/learn/cafes)) and still participate in the whole network.
+* Choose or federate your own backup and service peer ([cafes](/learn/cafes)) and still participate in the whole network.

 !!! hint
     Head over to [Get Started](/start) when you're ready!